wlandau/downsize/cran-comments.md

 New submission
 ```

 I also tested via `devtools::build_win()`.
 As before, there were no warnings or errors.
-There was only one note, and it was similar to the one from Mac OS.
+There was only one note, and it was similar to the one from Mac OS except that it also showed

 ```
-* checking CRAN incoming feasibility ...
-NOTE
-Maintainer: 'Landau William <will.landau@gmail.com>'

-New submission

 Possibly mis-spelled words in DESCRIPTION:
-  Workflows (2:40)
+  Workflows (2:29)
   workflow (7:56)
 ```